Lohmann: For his new book, author Dean King explores Yosemite and the life of John Muir

 “I think Muir probably wouldn’t recognize it anymore the way it is,” King said.

-But it is mistaken to think Muir was only interested in preserving nature and was against people visiting Yosemite.
+But it would be mistaken to think Muir was only interested in preserving nature and was against people visiting Yosemite.

 “He wanted to bring people to nature,” King said.
 “He was a very spiritual guy, and for him nature was cleansing, it was how you connected with God, so he really wanted to bring people to nature.
 That was his goal.”

 Even with the crowds, there are solitary spaces to be found in the park.
 King spoke of visiting Yosemite in October, after the summer throngs but before winter sets in, and walking to Inspiration Point, an hour up a trail from a more accessible, crowded overlook, and encountering maybe five people over the course of two hours.
-Same with seeking out less crowded trails or going somewhere other than the human magnet of Yosemite Valley, perhaps Tuolumne Meadows on the eastern side of the park.
+Same with seeking out less crowded trails or going somewhere other than the human magnet of Yosemite Valley: areas such as Tuolumne Meadows on the eastern side of the park.

 “You can find moments of tranquility,” King said.
 “You’ve got to hunt it out a little more, but you can still do it.”